Food insecurity and hunger in the United States: 19th century

 Until the early 19th century, even the poorest citizens of the United States were generally protected from hunger by a combination of factors.
 The ratio of productive land to population was high.
 Upper class Americans often still held to the old European ideal of Noblesse oblige and made sure their workers had sufficient food.
-Labour shortages meant the poor could invariably find a position - although until the American Revolution this often involved indentured servitude, this at least protected the poor from the unpredictable nature of wage labor, and sometimes paupers were rewarded with their own plot of land at the end of their period of servitude.
+Labor shortages meant the poor could invariably find a position—although until the American Revolution this often involved indentured servitude, this at least protected the poor from the unpredictable nature of wage labor, and sometimes paupers were rewarded with their own plot of land at the end of their period of servitude.
 Additionally, working class traditions of looking out for each other were strong.

 Social and economic conditions changed substantially in the early 19th century, especially with the market reforms of the 1830s.
 While overall prosperity increased, productive land became harder to come by, and was often only available for those who could afford substantial rates.
 It became more difficult to make a living either from public lands or a small farm without substantial capital to buy up to date technology.
 Sometimes small farmers were forced off their lands by economic pressure and became homeless.
 American society responded by opening up numerous almshouses, and some municipal officials began giving out small sums of cash to the poor.
 Such measures did not fully check the rise in hunger; by 1850, life expectancy in the US had dropped to 43 years, about the same as then prevailed in Western Europe.

 The number of hungry and homeless people in the U.S. increased in the 1870s due to industrialization.
 Though economic developments were hugely beneficial overall, driving America's Gilded Age, they had a negative impact on some of the poorest citizens.
 As was the case in Europe, many influential Americans believed in classical liberalism and opposed federal intervention to help the hungry, as they thought it could encourage dependency and would disrupt the operation of the free market.
 The 1870s saw the AICP and the American branch of the Charity Organization Society successfully lobby to end the practice where city official would hand out small sums of cash to the poor.
 Despite this, there was no nationwide restrictions on private efforts to help the hungry, and civil society immediately began to provide alternative aid for the poor, establishing soup kitchens in U.S. cities.